Build & Add your App to Druva Marketplace

 Apply output encoding to prevent client-side and server-side attacks in rendered API dataMANDATORY

-Prevent Server-Side Request Forgery (SSRF) by validating and restricting outbound connectionsMANDATORY
+Prevent server-side request forgery (SSRF) by validating and restricting outbound connectionsMANDATORY

 Implement proper session management with secure timeouts and logout mechanismsMANDATORY

-Use parameterized queries or prepared statements to prevent SQL/NoSQL injectionMANDATORY
+Use parameterized queries or prepared statements to prevent SQL or NoSQL injectionMANDATORY

 Authentication, Authorization & Data Privacy

-Encrypt data at rest using AES-256 or equivalent industry-standard encryptionMANDATORY
+Encrypt data at rest using AES-256 or an equivalent industry-standard encryption methodMANDATORY

 Never store or log secrets, access tokens, passwords, or PII in plaintextMANDATORY